zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-pullRequest.md

     git fetch
    ```

-    When these commands complete successfully, the developer has a clone of the Azure portal repository.
+    When these commands complete successfully, the developer has a clone of the Portal configuration directories.

 1. The developer may need to modify the configuration file(s) to enable the extension, as specified in [portalfx-extensions-configuration-scenarios.md#managing-the-configuration-of-the-extension](portalfx-extensions-configuration-scenarios.md#managing-the-configuration-of-the-extension).

     **NOTE**: There should be one config file for every environment that will be affected by the pull request for this extension.

 1. Create a work item so that you can associate the work item with the commit.
 Use the site located at [https://aka.ms/portalfx/pullRequest](https://aka.ms/portalfx/pullRequest) to create the work item.
 Click the `New pull request` button, then select the branch that contains the staged changes in the first dropdown box.
 Select the target branch in the second dropdown box.
-In the following example, the developer is requesting to move changes from the `extensionupdate` branch to the dev branch.
+In the following example, the developer is requesting to move changes from the local `extensionupdate` branch to the dev branch.

    ![alt-text](../media/portalfx-extensions-pullRequest/pull-request.png "Create Pull Request")